codenameyau/intro-to-bash/02-files-and-permissions.md

 As a **break-glass last resort**, switch to the root user.
-You will be able to read, modify, delete any file as well as start and kill any
+You will be able to read, modify, delete any file as well as start and kill any process.
 ```sh
 sudo su -
 whoami